top of page

 Walks

-A walk or base on balls occurs when the number of pitched balls reaches three.
-An intentional walk is when runners are put on base to assist the defense by adding a force out at one or more bases, each runner added is in effect an intentional walk to the scheduled batter.
-A walked batter (either by three pitched balls or intentional) always has the option of either taking first base or hitting again with a new ball and strike count.
-If the batter chooses to hit again then a runner will be inserted at first base in the batters place.
+A walk, or base on balls, occurs when the number of pitched balls reaches three.
+An intentional walk is when runners are put on base to assist the defense by adding a force out at one or more bases.
+Each runner added is in effect an intentional walk to the scheduled batter.
+A walked batter (either by three pitched balls or intentional walk) always has the option of either taking first base or hitting again with a new ball and strike count.
+If the batter chooses to hit again, then a runner will be inserted at first base in the batter’s place.
 Runners currently on base move forward one base, except when bases are loaded, all runners remain in place and a run is scored.
-If the batter continues to be walked and continues to choose to hit again additional runners will be inserted each time the batter is walked.
+If the batter continues to be walked and continues to choose to hit again, additional runners will be inserted each time the batter is walked.
 An intentional walk can only be requested by the defensive manager.
-Once the defensive manager requests an intentional walk he can’t change his mind.
+Once the defensive manager requests an intentional walk, he can’t change his mind.

 Umpires